 International SIPPs are the only way to avoid the Overseas Transfer Charge for those living outside the EU/EEA.
 For example, if someone were to retire to the USA, with the aim of never returning to the UK, it would make sense to transfer their pension into a US$ environment.
 This isn’t possible for defined benefit pension holders.
 As such, the only way to eliminate currency risk (assuming it’s also in their interests to give up safeguarded benefits), and avoid the OTC, is to transfer to an international SIPP.
 A QROPS would not be appropriate due to the individual being based outside of the UK; this means that the OTC would apply.

 First, no one knows how Sterling will fare when the UK is outside the EU.
 For anyone retiring or living outside the UK it therefore makes sense to eliminate currency risk completely by investing their pension in the currency they use from day-to-day.
 Some may still retain costs in the UK and perhaps other countries.
 In this case a natural hedge can be created by investing in a basket of currencies, including Sterling, Euros and US$.

 There is a real risk that the legislation regarding the OTC could apply to pension transfers out of the UK, if EEA membership isn’t continued.
 The current legislation does state that transfers to an EEA country are not subject to the charge, however this may change to all countries post-Brexit.
 Options for UK pension-holders include either transferring to a QROPS before Brexit day, or, depending on overall circumstances, an international SIPP.

 There are no definitive answers to how things will look after the UK has fully left the EU.
-What we do know, however, is that we must all ask ourselves the questions relevant to our pension planning and find the best route forward.
-This could well include considering changing to an international SIPP.
+What we do know, however, is that we should review our pension planning and find the best route forward.
+This may include changing your existing UK plan to an international SIPP.